sebastiendfortier/fstpy/doc/install.rst

   .. code-block:: bash

-     conda install -c dja001 domutils
+     conda install -c sbf000 fstpy

 - Pip installation should also work

   .. code-block:: bash

-     pip install domutils
+     pip install fstpy

-- To use the domutils modules in your python code, load the different modules separately.
+- To use the fstpy modules in your python code, load the different modules separately.
   For example:

-  >>> import domutils.legs as legs            #doctest:+SKIP
+  >>> import fstpy.std_reader as fstr  #doctest:+SKIP
-  >>> import domutils.geo_tools as geo_tools  #doctest:+SKIP
+  >>> import fstpy.std_writer as fstw  #doctest:+SKIP